-A Guide to Raising Flying Foxes and Insect Bats
+A Guide to Raising Flying-Foxes and Insectivorous Bats

 This information is a guide only.
 Practices change and are updated constantly.

 TO RESCUE AN INJURED OR ORPHANED FLYING FOX, PLEASE RING 3030 2245 OR contact Dee on 0419105436